jiselectric/CSCI3383_Project/README.md

   Steps <br/>
     1. Sort every edges of graph in non-descending order <br/>
-    2. Select the smalles edge and check whether it forms a cycle with the spanning tree.
+    2. Select the least weighted edge and check whether it forms a cycle with the spanning tree.
 If not, include the edge <br/>
     3. Repeat the previous step untill there exists (V-1) edges in the spanning tree <br/>